fp7-netide/Tools/memory-management-system/onos/README.md

 onos> addtomms eu.netide.statelessfirewall
 ```

 Now repeat the test from STEP 3 to 5 with the MMS active.
-When you deactivate the stateless firewall, the Flow Table is clean up from the old flow rules.
+When you deactivate the stateless firewall, the flow table has been clean up from the old flow rules.

 ## Memory Swapping Test